lukasmartinelli/push-it/README.md

 git clone https://github.com/lukasmartinelli/push-it-to-the-limit.git
 ```

-Install the pre-push hook into a repository:
+Install the pre-push hook into any repository:

 ```bash
 ./install.sh ~/Projects/push-it-to-the-limit
 ```

+The `install.sh` script will create a git pre-push hook for the specified
+repository.
+The pre-push hook will play the `push-it.wav` file with `aplay`.